Birmingham and Lewisham African and Caribbean Health Inequalities Review (BLACHIR)

 Dr Evans A. Asamane obtained his PhD exploring nutrition and physical function of ethnic older minorities.
 He is currently working as an applied qualitative health researcher at Keele University and has a primary research interest in public health nutrition, physical activity, dietary assessment technique and ethnic minority health and ageing.

 Dr Geraldine Brown is an assistant professor at the Centre for Agroecology, Water and Resilience at Coventry University.
-She has over fifteen year’s research experience within the voluntary, community and public sector.
-Her research interests includes; public policy and practice, community and action, and race and ethnicity.
+She has over 15 years' research experience within the voluntary, community and public sector.
+Her research interests include public policy and practice, community and action, and race and ethnicity.

 Dr Shardia Briscoe-Palmer is an early career academic fellow and lecturer at De Montfort University in Leicester.
 Her research specialism intersects across gender, race, and social injustices.
 She currently teaches at Leicester Media School, including a second-year module on Race and media.